-Oranges are everyday human food items that people give their pets.
+Oranges are everyday human food items that some people give their pets.
 But can dogs eat oranges?
 Are oranges safe and healthy for dogs?

 The good news is that oranges are a safe fruit to give oranges to your pup.